ashirk94/Bloom/README.md

 A unique social platform that helps foster friendships through shared interests and values.

-Made in collaboration with UI/UX designer Sarah Martin.
+Made in collaboration with UI/UX designer [Sarah Martin](https://www.sarahmartinart.com/).

 ## Current Features

 - Beautiful logo and designs made by Sarah Martin.
 - Matching algorithm designed to connect people based on their ranked interests and values.
-- Privacy Policy and Terms of Service.
-- Local session storage strategy authentication made with the Passport.js library.
+- Authentication implemented with the Passport and Bcrypt libraries.
+- GitHub login and sign up functionality.
 - Location tracking and distance measuring to pair users based on proximity.

-- User data storage with MongoDB and Mongoose.
 - Drag and drop functionality implemented with the dragula library.
 - Responsive animated navbar made with vanilla JavaScript.
 - Profile picture uploading with a preview display.
+- User data storage with MongoDB and Mongoose.
 - Admin area for data management.

 - Instant messaging between users made with the socket.io library.